jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 Since the Ionian mode is the same as the major scale, it's the ultimate reference mode.
-All scales in Western music are implicitly compared against this mode, because every degree is a major or perfect interval.
+All scales in Western music are implicitly compared against this mode, because it describes every major and perfect interval.
-Minor intervals can be found one fret below the major ones.
+Minor intervals can then be found one fret below the major ones.

 Compare any tetrachord to this mode to quickly identify the intervals of its scale degrees.